mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 that you can get for free [from here][gumroad-cheatsheet].

 <!--v-->
 !!!
-You can now get your free copy of the ebook “Pydon'ts – Write beautiful Python code” [on Gumroad][gumroad-pydonts] !!! to help support the series of “Pydon't” articles 💪.
+You can now get your free copy of the ebook “Pydon'ts – Write elegant Python code” [on Gumroad][gumroad-pydonts] !!! to help support the series of “Pydon't” articles 💪.
 <!--^-->